Washington Income Tax

 Washington has no income tax

 Washington state has no individual or corporate income tax.
 The Washington Department of Revenue confirms this directly.
 Instead, Washington levies a Business and Occupation (B&O) tax on the gross receipts of businesses, a retail sales tax, and a use tax.
-Individuals pay no state tax on wages, salaries, or investment income.
+Individuals pay no state tax on wages or salaries.
+Washington does, however, tax long-term capital gains above an annual standard deduction ($278,000 for 2025) at 7 percent, so large investment gains can be taxed even though ordinary income is not.
 For residents, wages, salaries and investment income are not subject to state income tax in Washington.

 Washington income tax: frequently asked questions